 Think Nepal and picture some of the world’s best trekking set against dramatically picturesque snow-capped Himalayan mountains.
-We love to reveal Nepal’s other hidden and remarkable secrets, from its timeless culture and off-the-beaten-track charms.
+But, above all, we love to reveal Nepal’s other hidden and remarkable secrets, from its timeless culture and off-the-beaten-track charms.
 Historically, Nepal was on the old exotic trading route between Tibet and India.
-Nepal became a melting pot of cultures and people, resulting in a beautiful fusion of Hinduism and Buddhism.
+As a result, Nepal became a melting pot of cultures and people, resulting in a beautiful fusion of Hinduism and Buddhism.
 A luxury Nepal holiday with Millis Potter brings it all to life.

-Kathmandu’s temples and pagoda style medieval buildings are mesmerising.
+Kathmandu’s temples and pagoda-style medieval buildings are, above all, mesmerising.
 Merely walking through its ancient alleyways and markets provides you with a timeless link to Nepal’s colourful past.
 The beautiful Nepali people have eked out their lives on its steep hillsides.
-They created the dramatic rice paddies that Nepal is so well known for.
+They created dramatic rice paddies that sweep along the mountain scenery.
 Just meeting the locals is a pleasure who you will find will be the most genuine and hospitable people.

 A trek through rural villages and foothills can be as easy and short as you would want.
-Opt for hikes in the Annapurna or Everest Base Camp, or further afield.
-Needless to say, as all our luxury Nepal holidays are tailor-made, you can experience Nepal without even trekking.
-You can take a helicopter ride into remote areas before returning to a luxury lodge at night.
-Moving south, you raft down mighty rivers that lead into the Ganges Plain.
+Opt for hikes in the Annapurna or Everest Base Camp or further afield.
+As all our luxury Nepal holidays are tailor-made, you can experience Nepal without even trekking.
+Instead, you can take a helicopter ride into remote areas before returning to a luxury lodge at night.
+Then, moving south, you raft down mighty rivers that lead into the Ganges Plain.

 You reach the flat plains of the Terai, where you find the jungles of Chitwan and Bardia.
 These are teeming with exotic birdlife, one-horned rhino, fantastic birdlife, and even tiger.
-At Millis Potter, we will allow you to immerse yourself into the many experiences which bring the destination to life.
-We will tailor an itinerary to Nepal totally around your interests.
-It might be a honeymoon, a family adventure to Nepal, a walking holiday, or a cultural tour.
-A luxury Nepal holiday is all about using the most excellent guides, boutique hotels, and experiences.
+At Millis Potter, we will allow you to immerse yourself in the many experiences which bring the destination to life.
+Furthermore, we will tailor an itinerary to Nepal totally around your interests.
+For example, this might be a honeymoon, a family adventure to Nepal, a walking holiday, or a cultural tour.
+Our private Nepal tailor-made tours are about using the most excellent guides, boutique hotels, and experiences.

 This is just an overview of the hotels and lodges we feature, from characterful boutique lodges to luxury hotels.
 We do have a range of other hotels that we use, so if you don't see from our portfolio what you are looking for, we almost certainly know about it and can help plan an itinerary using it.